pr0fix/liiku-client/README.md

-# Liiku Client
+# liiku-client

 A real-time public transit visualization application for Helsinki metropolitan area built with React, TypeScript and Maplibre GL JS.

 ## Overview

-Liiku Client provides an interactive map interface for tracking public transport vehicles in real-time.
+liiku-client provides an interactive map interface for tracking public transport vehicles in real-time.
 The application displays buses, trams, lightrails, metros, trains and ferries with live position updates, route visualization with polylines and detailed vehicle information popups.

 ## Features